 The required literature will be discussed during the lectures.
 Besides becoming familiar with knowledge essential for Mediterranean archaeology, the course expressly invites the student to think about cultural interaction in the ancient world.

-Primary knowledge about the archaeology of the Mediterranean world in the first millennium B.C., i.e., the main areas and sites referred to in the literature and in the lectures;
+Primary, exploratory knowledge about the archaeology of the Mediterranean in the first millennium B.C., i.e. the main areas and sites referred to in the literature and in the lectures;

-Understanding of the diversity of the various Mediterranean areas with regard to material culture and lifestyle;
+Understanding the diversity of the various Mediterranean areas with respect to material culture and lifestyle;

-Understanding of the extent and influence of interaction between the various Mediterranean areas with regard to material culture and lifestyle;
+Understanding the extent and influence of interaction between the various Mediterranean areas with respect to material culture and lifestyle;

 Mode of instruction

 The course load will be distributed as follows:

 7×2 hours of lectures (1 ects);